sunnypilot/sunnypilot/docs_sp/community/reporting-a-bug.md

 1. [Search our documentation] and look for the relevant sections that could be related to your problem.
 If found, make sure that the settings are configured correctly.
 2. [Search our Discord](https://discord.sunnypilot.ai) to learn if other users are struggling with similar problems and work together with our great comunity towards a solution.
 Many problems are solved there.
+3. [Search comma's issue tracker](https://github.com/commaai/openpilot/issues), as another user might already have reported the same problem that may exist in stock openpilot, and there might even be a known workaround or fix for it.
+Thus, no need to create a new issue.
-3. [Search our issue tracker](https://github.com/sunnypilot/sunnypilot/issues), as another user might already have reported the same problem, and there might even be a known workaround or fix for it.
+3. [Search sunnypilot's issue tracker](https://github.com/sunnypilot/sunnypilot/issues), as another user might already have reported the same problem, and there might even be a known workaround or fix for it.
 Thus, no need to create a new issue.

 [Search our documentation]: ?q=